krishnaw14/Parallelization-tools/README.md

 HW1- Numerical Integration (Trapezoid and Montecarlo method) using openmp

-HW2- Numerical Integration (Trapezoid and Montecarlo method) using MPI and opencl
+HW2- Numerical Integration (Trapezoid and Montecarlo method) using MPI and opencl (CUDA code will be added soon)

 HW3- Code profiling of HW1 and HW2 codes (not GPU codes) using valgrind and gprof